What Is the Maximum VA Disability Rating for Hearing Loss?

 Hearing loss is most common among older adults, in the U.S. roughly one-third of those between 65- and 75-years old experience it to some degree.
 Over the age of 75, the number of affected individuals increases to roughly one-half.

-Over 2.7 million veterans are currently receiving benefits for hearing loss or tinnitus (see below) according to the VA’s records.
+Over 1.7 million Veterans receive compensation for tinnitus (or ringing in the ears), and over 1.1 million Veterans receive compensation for hearing loss.
 This number only represents those who are receiving VA disability for hearing loss, implying that the actual number of those affected is most likely higher.

 While some individuals may suffer from mild hearing loss, others can have relatively severe cases.
 Since symptoms are virtually the same for different types, the severity of hearing loss can sometimes be determined by the specific cause.
 The following are common causes of this condition: